masa-finance/docs/docs/developers/identity-contracts/SoulStore.md

 Adds a new authority to the list of authorities

-*The caller must have the admin to call this function*
+*The caller must have the admin role to call this function*

 #### Parameters